 If the leak is coming from your tubeless valve, then make sure you haven’t torn the surrounding tape.
 Check that the valve’s rubber grommet is matching and sealing to the rim shape; some rims call for specific valves.
 And of course, check that the valve nut is tight.

-If the leak is coming through some spoke holes, then you either having a valve seal issue or a poor rim tape seal.
+If the leak is coming through some spoke holes, then you either have a valve seal issue or a poor rim tape seal.
 Redo the rim tape installation with fresh tape and ensure the rim is cleaned with an alcohol-based solvent first.
 Installing a tube overnight can help seal the new rim tape against the rim.

 Most punctures on tubeless will self-seal with the sealant inside the tyre (assuming it hasn’t dried out).
 Often you won’t even need to stop, while other times pulling over and letting gravity focus the sealant to the puncture can help.

-On really remote mountain bike rides, some of our staff choose to carry a small bottle of tyre sealant in addition to tyre plugs, an inner tube, and a mini-pump.
+On really remote mountain bike or gravel rides, some of our staff choose to carry a small bottle of tyre sealant in addition to tyre plugs, an inner tube, and a mini-pump.
 It’s highly unlikely you’ll get stranded with such a setup.